steno-aarhus/sdcar/hiring/dif-project/database-administrator.md

 available outside of the DIF project):

--   Contributing to tasks and projects related to the general administration or building up of SDCA (e.g. writing and/or updating onboarding documentation)
+-   Contributing to tasks and projects related to the general administration or building up of the general research environment (e.g. writing and/or updating onboarding documentation)
--   Assisting with building up general capacity and skills in reproducibility/transparency of research data analyses throughout SDCA
+-   Assisting with building up general capacity and skills in reproducibility/transparency of research data analyses
 -   Creating and running training sessions related to the DIF and to general computational analysis skills